AgOpenGPS-Official/AgOpenGPS-Documentation/content/_index.md

 path = "/**"
 +++

-# Welcome to AgOpenGPS
+# 👋 Welcome to AgOpenGPS

-AgOpenGPS is an open-source precision agriculture platform that brings low-cost GPS-based autosteer to your farm equipment.
+AgOpenGPS is an open-source platform for precision agriculture, enabling low-cost GPS-based autosteer and implement control for your farm equipment.

-Information about the project is spread across a few different sources — this documentation is designed to **tie it all together** and help you get started quickly.
+This documentation brings together everything you need to get started — from hardware and software setup to community support and advanced features.

-The good news is, if you are new here, you are in the right place.
-This documentation serves as a guide to the world of AgOpenGPS, and is the perfect place to get started.
+---

 ## 🧭 New?
 Start Here

-This site is the **official documentation hub**, and it's the best place to:
+This is the official documentation hub.
+Use it to:

 - Understand what AgOpenGPS does
-- Find the hardware and software you’ll need
+- Choose and source the right hardware and software
 - Learn how to install, build, and test your system
-- Access other resources in the AgOpenGPS ecosystem
+- Access community resources and support

 ## Project Repositories
 There are 2 central repositories for AgOpenGPS on Github: